seabbs/StackTweetBot/README.md

 #> Sys.setenv(TWITTER_PAT = "~/twitter_token.rds")
 ```

-1. Set up access (or check access) to the StackOverflow API.
+1. Set up access (or check access) to the Stack Overflow API.
 This is required to increase your daily rate limit from 300 to 10,000.

 ``` r
 add_stack_api()